Cray-HPE/docs-csm/install/create_application_node_config_yaml.md

 This page provides directions on constructing the `application_node_config.yaml` file.
 This file controls how the `csi config init` command finds and treats application nodes discovered in the `hmn_connections.json` file when building the SLS Input file.

+The `application_node_config.yaml` file can be constructed solely from information in the SHCD, but if the `hmn_connections.json` file is available, then it can be used as well.

 The following `hmn_connections.json` file contains 4 application nodes.
 When the `csi config init` command is used without a `application_node_config.yaml` file, only the application node `uan01` will be included the generated SLS input file.
 The other 3 application nodes will be ignored as they have unknown prefixes and will not be present in the SLS Input file.
 ```json
 [